shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 )
 ```

-To fill this column we again access the current identity but instead of the `contextOwnerId` we access the `authId`.
+To fill this column, we again access the current identity, but instead of the `contextOwnerId`, we access the `authId`.

 ```php
 [...]